Jose Solano Landaeta beheads San Carlos woman with sword

 The incident is alleged to have occurred after a fight broke out between the victim and suspect inside an apartment unit, and spilled out into the street with the man beheading the woman in broad daylight to the horror of witnesses.

-Authorities identified the suspect as Jose Solano Landaeta, an individual with an extensive and violent criminal past along with mental illness.
-The identity of the victim, a mother of two was not immediately known.
-Reports told of the the woman being a mother to a seven year old and a one year old.
+Authorities identified the suspect as Jose Raphael Solano Landaeta, an individual with an extensive and violent criminal past along with mental illness.
+Reports told of the the woman being a mother to seven year and a one year old girls- with the youngest daughter being the product of an ‘off and on’ relationship between the victim and suspect.

 ‘They seemed like they loved each other.’